-As a direct result of demand we have put together a number of simple kits designed to improve your Triumph or early TVR sports car.
-Don't forget everything I sell on this page I have personally tested on my own cars and raced with.
+As a result of demand we have put together a number of simple kits designed to improve your Triumph or early TVR sports car.; everything sold here has been successfully tested on our own cars.

 For which car?

 |Vitesse lever arm shock absorber links, with rod end bearings||Triumph Vitesse|

 |Nylon suspension bushes||Triumph Spitfire GT6 Herald Vitesse TVR Grantura Vixen M Series|

 |Competition wheel stud and nut kit - stronger and longer||TR7, TR8 and Small Triumphs|

 |Anti roll bar drop links||Triumph Spitfire GT6 Herald Vitesse TVR Grantura Vixen M Series; often used on Reliant Scimitar and Ginettas|